 Pro Tip: Many scenes in the popular movie Sweet Home Alabama were filmed at Oak Hill.
 Your tour guide will describe them for you.
 Imagine Reece Witherspoon in that setting.

-7. Go Through The Rome Area History Center And Gift Shop
+7. Rome Area History Center

 The Rome Area History Center has an excellent location in a very visible corner of Broad Street.
 The display presents a timeline of Rome’s growth from its beginnings to the present, and Director Selena Tilly is a wealth of information who is happy to answer questions and share insider information.
 The gift shop has beautiful items representing Rome, such as artwork, jewelry, ornaments, clothing items, and home décor.